bitwiseworks/python-os2/Doc/c-api/intro.rst

    Return the absolute value of ``x``.

+   If the result cannot be represented (for example, if ``x`` has :c:macro:`!INT_MIN` value for :c:expr:`int` type), the behavior is undefined.

    .. versionadded:: 3.3

 .. c:macro:: Py_ALWAYS_INLINE

    Ask the compiler to always inline a static inline function.
-The compiler can ignore it and decides to not inline the function.
+The compiler can ignore it and decide to not inline the function.

    It can be used to inline performance critical static inline functions when building Python in debug mode with function inlining disabled.
 For example,